Dark skin: Evolution

 Hairless skin, however, is particularly vulnerable to be damaged by ultraviolet light and this proved to be a problem for humans living in areas of intense UV radiation, and the evolutionary result was the development of dark-coloured skin as a protection.
 Scientists have long assumed that humans evolved melanin in order to absorb or scatter harmful sun radiation.
 Some researchers assumed that melanin protects against skin cancer.
 While high UV radiation can cause skin cancer, the development of cancer usually occurs after child-bearing age.
 As natural selection favours individuals with traits of reproductive success, skin cancer had little effect on the evolution of dark skin.
 Previous hypotheses suggested that sunburned nipples impeded breastfeeding, but a slight tan is enough to protect mothers against this issue.

 A 1978 study examined the effect of sunlight on folate—a vitamin B complex—levels.
 The study found that even short periods of intense sunlight are able to halve folate levels if someone has light skin.
 Low folate levels are correlated with neural tube defects, such as anencephaly and spina bifida.
 UV rays can strip away folate, which is important to the development of healthy foetuses.
 In these abnormalities children are born with an incomplete brain or spinal cord.
-Nina Jablonski, a professor of anthropology and expert on evolution of human skin coloration, found several cases in which mothers' visits to tanning studios were connected to neural tube defects in early pregnancy.
+Nina Jablonski, a professor of anthropology and expert on evolution of human skin colouration, found several cases in which mothers' visits to tanning studios were connected to neural tube defects in early pregnancy.
 She also found that folate was crucial to sperm development; some male contraception drugs are based on folate inhibition.
 It has been found that folate may have been the driving force behind the evolution of dark skin.

 As humans dispersed from equatorial Africa to low UVR areas and higher latitudes sometime between 120,000 and 65,000 years ago, dark skin posed a disadvantage.
 Populations with light skin pigmentation evolved in climates of little sunlight.
 Light skin pigmentation protects against vitamin D deficiency.
 It is known that dark-skinned people who have moved to climates of limited sunlight can develop vitamin D-related conditions such as rickets, and different forms of cancer.

 A 2022 study revealed that traits such as dark skin show strong signals for Convergent evolution and selective pressure (positive Selection).